gravyraveydavey/timecamp-node-tasks-api/README.md

 You can import the task by responding `y`, skip a task with `n`, inspect the task object with `i`, or quit the script with `q`.
 If you specify an output directory then the response of the import request will be saved and written to an output json.
 This is useful if you want to access the task_id and other timecamp data from the newly created task.
 `timecamp -t import -i path/to/json/file.json -o path/to/folder/to/save`

+You can also run the batch flag to process the entire json file recursively without any prompts.
+`timecamp -t import -i path/to/json/file.json -o path/to/folder/to/save -b` Be careful, as this will import **all** the tasks in the json!

 #### Import format